Estecka/mc-Stretchy-Leash/README.md

 ## Config
 The config for clients can be edited using Mod-Menu + Cloth-Config.
-On servers, use the `/stretchy-leash config` command.
+On servers, use the `/stretchy-leash config` command (admin-only).

 #### `gracePeriod` (Integer)
 Default: 35 ticks (1.75s)